Section 1 Chapter 01

 “I have to show you.
 You’ll like it.
 I promise.”

 I stood up.
-She instantly started running into the house and up the stairs.
+She instantly bolted into the house and up the stairs.
 I reluctantly jogged after her.
-She led me into my dad’s office.
+The sound led me to my dad’s office.

 Jessica stood next to the bookshelf on the far side of the room, “Do you know what’s behind this wall?” she asked.